nating/cs-exams/README.md

 # Trinity Computer Science Website
 A website to help Computer Science students at Trinity College Dublin study their course material.
-It can be found at <a href="nating.netsoc.ie">nating.netsoc.ie<a>.
+It can be found at <a href="https://nating.netsoc.ie">nating.netsoc.ie<a>.

 ## Description